NeverSinkDev/NeverSink-Filter/README.md

 --------------------------

 The filter itself will always be free, including updates.
 There will never be any premium/donator versions or options!

-However, if you want to support the the development of the filter and/or filterblade or just show your appreciation feel free to **[buy me a beer / donate](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=6J3S7PBNDQGY2)**.
-I also have a **[Patreon](https://www.patreon.com/user/overview?u=8230879)** account:
+If you want to support the the development of the filter and/or filterblade or just show your appreciation feel free to **[buy me a beer / donate](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=6J3S7PBNDQGY2)**.
+I also have a **[Patreon](https://www.patreon.com/user/overview?u=8230879)** account.

+Your support is appreciated.
+Thank you!

 --------------------------